 - Geer Creek

 Watershed coalitions, which have formed in watersheds throughout the county, are coordinating communication, identifying funding opportunities, and may be directly implementing projects of interest to landowners and county residents.
 Boulder County is a participant in the coalitions and encourages interested landowners to participate.
-More information about the coalitions can be found under each Watershed Page.

 The watershed master plans identify areas of concern and include project recommendations.
 Much of this information is displayed on maps within the master plan documents.
 To facilitate the use of the information in the master plans, Boulder County has made the GIS data from the master plan maps available for download.
 GIS data from the master plans can be found on the Geographic Information Systems (GIS) Downloadable Data page under the “Creek Watershed Master Plans” section.